 Of course, the Netherlands is more than just windmills, but it’s still a great excuse for a visit.
 So if you’re living in the Netherlands and fancy a windmill trip, or if you’re doting on Dutch life and are coming to visit, then don’t forget to check these out!

-Here are 7 great windmills to visit in the Netherlands.
+Here are seven great windmills to visit in the Netherlands.

 Kinderdijk isn’t just one windmill, but a whole windmill park.
 It’s located in South Holland and if you’re a tourist, there are many tour companies that drive there to give you a tour.
 The windmills are actually still lived in, so don’t be surprised to see someone’s underwear hanging up outside.

-Kinderdijk not only has all of its windmills, but also a small museum, a cafe and shop.
-You can also do a boat tour taking you alongside the windmills.
-You take a walk or a bike ride around Kinderdijk.
+Kinderdijk is not only one of the Netherlands’ 10 World Heritage sites, but also has a small museum, a cafe and shop.
+You can do a boat tour taking you alongside the windmills, or a walk or a bike ride around the area.

-Tip: Avoid peak times in the summer, it gets very busy due to all of the tourists, so if you live nearby, go more off-peak – in clock form and in time of year too!
+Tip: Avoid peak times in the summer, it gets very busy with all of the tourists, so if you live nearby, go off-peak — in clock form and in time of year too!

 Molen de Valk is found in the beautiful Leiden, the home of DutchReview.
 It’s been there since the start of the 17th century, so it’s certainly one of Leiden’s pride and joys.
 I have to walk past it every time I go to the DR office and it dominates the area.
 The mill was originally used for grain and now it’s a little museum.

 Don’t forget to visit Leiden (it’s beautiful!) and take a visit to the windmill.
 Great for your Instagram and it’s a great place to be in general.